 To review the Steps of the Methamphetamine Assessment Ladder - Click here

-A sampling plan / quote is compiled by an IANZ Accredited Sampler, in order to compile a sampling plan sufficient for property clearance.
-Areas are assessed as per NZS8510:2017 Section 3.3 and Section 5 criteria.
+A sampling plan/quote is compiled by the Sampler, in order to compile a sampling plan sufficient for property clearance.
+Areas are assessed as per NZS 8510:2017 Section 3.3 and Section 5 criteria.
 Areas that meet these requirements are deemed as successfully decontaminated.

 This assessment gathers relevant information such as room size, and materials.
 Once the sampling plan has been accepted by the client, samples are collected from necessary areas that have not met the requirements of the New Zealand Standard and then analysed and reported on.